xorgxx/doctrine-encryptor-bundle/readme.md

   * php bin/console neox:encryptor:wasaaaa

+ **Say hello to new command** `neox:encryptor:switch` this will process switch to new encryptor: ex: halite to openSSLSym

+####  Process automatique will do this : ex: halite to openSSLSym

+* Decrypt all with the current encryptor halite
+* Modify in doctrine_encryptor.yaml |-> encryptor_system: halite >>> openSSLSym
+* Clear the cache
+* Then you can encrypt by using `neox:encryptor:wasaaaa` as normally.

 Now if you encrypt or decrypt much time, it will just be crypt or decrypt much time.
 Data will still be manage.

 ## 🚨 🚨 Danger 🚨🚨